Get Start

 fun(u, p, t) = 1-u

-α = 1.8; u0 = [0, 0]; tspan = (0, 20); h = 0.01;
+α = 1.8; u0 = [0, 0]; tspan = (0, 20); dt = 0.01;

-prob = SingleTermFODEProblem(fun, α, u0, tspan)
+prob = FODEProblem(fun, α, u0, tspan)

-The SingleTermFODEProblem is a class of fractional differential equation, describing equations with $D^{\alpha}u=f(t, u)$ pattern.
-For other patterns and classes of fractional differential equation, please refer to Problem types
+The FODEProblem is a class of fractional differential equations, describing equations with $D^{\alpha}u=f(t, u)$ pattern.
+For other patterns and classes of fractional differential equations, please refer to Problem types

 Step 2: Solving a Problem

-sol = solve(prob, h, Alg())
+sol = solve(prob, Alg(), dt=0.01)

-Step3 : Analyzing the Solution
+Step 3: Analyzing the Solution

-Simply call plot to visualize the solution:
+Simply call the Plots.jl to visualize the solution:

 using Plots